w314/notes/javaNotes/javaBasics.md

 - `nextInt()` Reads a int value from the user
 - `nextLine()`
   - Reads a String value from the user
-  - OR used to consume hidden newline character
+  - OR used to consume hidden newline character (between calling two nextInt() for example)
 - `nextLong()` Reads a long value from the user
 - `nextShort()` Reads a short value from the user